how to make a person

 the test passes

-• I want the function to take in a keyword argument named sex.
+• I want the function to take in a keyword argument called sex.
 I add it to the test in test_person.py

 8 self.assertEqual(